rubennorte/eventize/README.md

 ## History

+* 0.3.0:
+  - new method eventize.methods (mostly for classes)

 * 0.2.0:
   - new methods eventize.object and eventize.method
   - eventize (eventize.object) is now idempotent (as well as eventize.method)